At THE OWL CENTRE we aim to develop practices and policies that promote and sustain the wellbeing of children and young people with autism.

-If the complainant wishes to appeal a decision by the Owners at Stage 2 of the procedure, or he/she is not satisfied with the outcome or action that the Owners took in relation to the complaint at Stage 2, the complainant is able to appeal this decision to the Complaints Appeal Panel.
+If the complainant wishes to appeal a decision by the Owners at Stage 2 of the procedure, or they is not satisfied with the outcome or action that the Owners took in relation to the complaint at Stage 2, the complainant is able to appeal this decision to the Complaints Appeal Panel.
 The following steps will be adhered to:

 - The complainant must request an appeal panel within 15 days of receiving the Owner’s decision or it will not be considered, except in exceptional circumstances (defined above).
-He/she should write to the Independent Complaints team outlining the content of the complaint in writing, the action they are seeking to resolve the matter and request that a Complaints Appeal Panel is convened.
+They should write to the Independent Complaints team outlining the content of the complaint in writing, the action they are seeking to resolve the matter and request that a Complaints Appeal Panel is convened.

 - The Team will write to the complainant within 5 days to confirm receipt of the appeal request and detail further action to be taken.

 - The Team will fulfil the role of organising the time and date of the appeal hearing, inviting all the attendees, collating all the relevant documentation and distributing this 5 days in advance of the hearing, recording the proceedings in the form of minutes and circulating these and the outcome of the hearing.
 The minutes are a summary of the discussion at the hearing and the decision of the panel following the hearing, but will not include the deliberations of the panel.